-- 9. The Professional Conduct Committee shall review every complaint received and determine: - 9.1 whether it has jurisdiction; and, if so - 9.2 whether, on the information and documents provided, it appears the subject of the complaint may have breached a Rule of Professional Conduct. - 10.
-At the conclusion of its review, the Professional Conduct Committee shall: - 10.1 take no further action; - 10.2 provide guidance and advice to or admonish the subject(s) of the complaint; - 10.3 refer the complaint to the Registrar for consideration as a matter of capacity; or - 10.4 investigate the complaint.
+- 9. The Professional Conduct Committee shall review every complaint received and determine: - 9.1 whether it has jurisdiction; and, if so - 9.2 whether, on the information and documents provided, it appears the subject of the complaint may have breached a rule in the Code of Professional Conduct. - 10.
+At the conclusion of its review, the Professional Conduct Committee shall: - 10.1 take no further action; - 10.2 provide guidance and advice to or admonish the subject(s) of the complaint, for the purposes of which the review shall be deemed to have been an investigation; - 10.3 refer the complaint to the Registrar for consideration as a matter of capacity or any other matter under his or her jurisdiction; or